-At last year's meeting, the Scientific Committee (SC) agreed on a process to complete the review of the South Atlantic Whale Sanctuary (SAWS) proposal and the decadal review of the Southern Ocean Sanctuary (SOS) (IWC, 2016t).
+At last year's meeting, the Scientific Committee (SC) agreed on a process to complete the review of the South Atlantic Whale Sanctuary (SAWS) proposal and the decadal review of the Southern Ocean Sanctuary (SOS) (IWC, 2016w).
 This process established that the Committee would review the scientific objectives of the SAWS proposal and the SOS by the end of its 2016 annual meeting.
-This process also established that a joint workshop of the SC and the Conservation Committee would be held after the SC's annual meeting to complete the reviews.
-The SC also agreed that external experts would be invited to attend the pre-meeting a workshop and the SC meeting in order to assist the SC with the reviews.
+This process also established that a joint Workshop of the SC and the Conservation Committee would be held after the SC's annual meeting to complete the reviews.
+The SC also agreed that external experts would be invited to attend the premeeting, a Workshop and the SC meeting in order to assist the SC with the reviews.

 The SC completed the reviews at the present meeting.
-Details of the evaluation of the scientific aspects of the SAWS proposal and the SOS are given, respectively, in SC/66b/Rep08 and in Annex Q. In reviewing the SOS and the SAWS proposal, the Committee recognised that within the IWC there are different positions regarding whales and whaling (IWC, 2002).
+Details of the evaluation of the scientific aspects of the SAWS proposal and the SOS are given, respectively, in SC/66b/Rep08 and in Annex Q. In reviewing the SOS and the SAWS proposal, the Committee recognised that within the IWC there are different positions regarding whales and whaling (IWC, 2002b).
 Some member states regard whales as a natural resource that could be harvested as long as that harvest is sustainable.
 Others are committed to protect whales from extractive use irrespective of their stock status.
 These differences may invoke different interpretations of the definition of 'conservation'.
 Sanctuary proponents clarified that in their view Sanctuaries are based on the position of total protection of whales.
 In order to concentrate on scientific and technical aspects of the Sanctuaries, discussions of the SAWS proposal and the SOS were made without prejudice to the positions of the various participants and the Governments.
-Nothing in this report should be interpreted as ban on whaling as a management measure.
+Nothing in this report should be interpreted as changes by Governments of their basic positions.
+In addition, it was pointed out that a Schedule amendment can only introduce a ban on whaling as a management measure.
 Sanctuaries cannot address certain threats, as these will not be mitigated by a ban on whaling.

-19.1 Review of the South Atlantic Sanctuary proposal

-19.1.1 Report of the workshop
+19.1 Review of the South Atlantic Sanctuary proposal 19.1.1 Report of the Workshop

-The SAWS proposal was reviewed during a workshop held in Bled, Slovenia, on 5 and 6 June 2016.
-The review was performed according to the terms of reference developed by the Scientific Committee at last year's meeting (IWC, 2016w).
+The SAWS proposal was reviewed during a Workshop held in Bled, Slovenia, on 5 and 6 June 2016.
+The review was performed according to the Terms of Reference developed by the Scientific Committee at last year's meeting (IWC, 2016z).
 Details are given in SC/66b/Rep08.